• Menu

 Takayama Japan

-As Denver’s second sister city, the relationship between Takayama, Japan began in 1960.
+As Denver’s second sister city, the relationship between Takayama, and Japan began in 1960.
 Known for its beautiful carpentry, it is believed the city’s artisans worked on the Imperial Palace.
 In addition to participation in many high school exchange programs and cultural collaborations, the committee also participates in the annual Cherry Blossom Festival in Denver.

 The city of Takayama Park is found at Cherry Creek Drive North and Colorado Boulevard.